University of the Rockies Catalog - General Academic Policies and Information

 Candidacy is officially conferred by the President of the Faculty Council of the School of Professional Psychology upon recommendation by the student’s Faculty Mentor.
 An appeal of the candidacy decision may be made to the Dean of the School of Professional Psychology.

-Students in the Master of Arts in Counseling, Marriage and Family Therapy or Mental Health Counseling specializations take a Comprehensive Examination at the end of their program or after a minimum of 54 semester hours of coursework and practicum.
+Students in the Master of Arts in Counseling, Marriage, Couples, and Family Counseling or Clinical Mental Health Counseling specializations take a Comprehensive Examination at the end of their program or after a minimum of 54 semester hours of coursework and practicum.
 The exam includes items involving case conceptualization, differential diagnoses, assessment, diversity, ethical and legal considerations in the therapeutic process, treatment planning, and outcome measurement.

 Master of Arts in Psychology, Non-Mental Healthcare Specializations